1998 Papua New Guinea earthquake: Effects

 The earthquake consisted of a main shock and several aftershocks that were felt in several towns in the area around the epicenter.
 The main shock caused some minor damage to the 62-year-old church at the Sissano Mission, and was strong enough that many people in Malol, Arop, and Warapu left their houses because the shaking lasted for so long.
 Cracks in the ground formed in Arop and Warapu.

 A few minutes after the earthquake, many residents reported hearing a loud clap as the tsunami approached the shoreline.
 The tsunami resulted in at least 2,200 people being killed, thousands being injured, about 9,500 homeless and about 500 missing.
 The maximum height of the waves was estimated at being 15 m (49 ft) high with an average height of 10.5 m (34 ft).

 The area worst hit was a 30 km coastal strip running north-west from Aitape to the village of Sissano.
 Several villages in the path of the tsunami were completely destroyed and others extensively damaged.
 The tsunami wave uprooted entire buildings and transported their foundations 50–60 m from their original location The village of Arop was situated on a narrow spit between the coast and Sissano Lagoon.
 It was directly in the path of the tsunami and was worst hit.

 Response

-Immediately after the tsunami the Royal Australian Air Force flew in three C-130 Hercules transport planes with relief supplies.
+Immediately after the tsunami, the Royal Australian Air Force flew in three Lockheed C-130 Hercules transport planes with relief supplies.
 In the days following more relief was flown in and a field hospital was set up in the neighbouring town of Vanimo.
 The amount of injury and illness due to the tsunami overwhelmed the makeshift hospitals, leaving many victims with wounds that were untreated for several days and led to gangrene.
 Rotting dead bodies that remained in the lagoon spread diseases and the government sealed off the entire area.
 After the makeshift hospital in Vanimo was dismantled, the sick people became worse as the nearest hospital was over a day's walk away.